11 Best Budget Laptops for Programming

 Dell Inspiron 15 5000

-Often people get confused between the two brands Dell and HP.
+Often people get confused between the two brands, Dell and HP.
 The reason is that they both are equally good.
-Similar is the case of these 2 competitors.
+This one from Dell is a competitor to HP’s and Acer’s budget lineup.

 The Dell Inspiron 5000 series also does a great job of balancing both features and affordability making it the right choice for programmers looking forward to laptops with a backlit keyboard and a lightweight design.